Personal Opinion

 Advantages, disadvantages and in between.

-An electric grinder is not always the option, especially when we talk about high-end knives.
-But let me be real – whetstones also have pros and cons: for instance, an average set of six knives and a pair of scissors would take one to two hours to get sharpened.
 Hear me out, one to two hours if the set is in good shape.
 If the cutting edge is chipped, depending on the size of the chip, it takes a long time to remove the damn thing.
-Even having a 250 grit stone won't help.
+Even having a 250 grit stone won't help that much.
 In this case you may consider buying an electric wheel grinder in the future to make your life easier.. continue reading

 It's okay if your knives aren't perfect, we're here to make them perfect.